Frequently Asked Questions

 For new in-district charter schools, school leadership will hire and select their own staff.
 For existing neighborhood schools that convert into a charter school, the school will maintain the existing staff at the campus.
 Schools must secure 2/3 support of the classroom teachers to be eligible for a charter, so no charter will be approved without significant staff support.
 However, if any campus employee is uncomfortable with the new approach and would like to transfer elsewhere, the district will allow the employee the opportunity to apply for other positions in the district.

 All in-district charter schools will be accountable to the district’s unified enrollment policy and administrative procedures.
-Schools that currently have attendance zones will maintain those attendance zones, while also being able to offer seats to students living outside the boundary.
+Schools that currently have attendance zones will maintain those attendance zones, while also being able to offer seats to students living outside the boundaries.

 There are no entry requirements to attend an in-district charter school.
 For example, that means no minimum academic criteria, student auditions, or mandatory parent meetings.
 All students will be eligible to apply, regardless of academic ability.
 Existing neighborhood schools will maintain their attendance zones, and students residing within those boundaries will be guaranteed admission.

-All SAISD in-district charter schools will be authorized and held accountable by the SAISD Board of Trustees.
+All San Antonio ISD in-district charter schools will be authorized and held accountable by the SAISD Board of Trustees.
 In addition, applicant teams are required to propose a campus governing board.
 The structure of this board is largely up to the applicant team, as long as the plan aligns with best practices for effective governance and the board is comprised of vested stakeholders in the community.
 A campus governing board will provide strategic advice, offer input from the community, support the school through fundraising efforts, and hold the principal accountable to the in-district charter application and performance contract.
 The Office of Innovation will hold a workshop on board governance to assist applicants with this critical function.

 Not necessarily.
-Certain autonomies that do not impact board policy may be granted by a principal’s supervisor and in collaboration with district departments, such as the ability to choose your own professional development.
+Certain autonomies that do not impact board policy may be granted by a Principal’s supervisor and in collaboration with district departments, such as the ability to choose your own professional development.
 If an autonomy impacts board policy, approval of the Superintendent and the full board is required.

 The advantage of seeking autonomy through the in-district charter application process is that board policy EL(LOCAL) grants operational and decision-making autonomies to approved in-district charter applicants, at minimum, in the areas of curriculum and instruction; staff selection; ratios/class sizes; professional development; administrative procedures, such as E3 (lesson plans); DL(LEGAL) (workload); DK(LOCAL) (assignments and schedules); and EB(LOCAL) (school year).
-Also, including autonomies in an in-district charter ensures those rights, which are board approved, will continue beyond any potential changes in district leadership or strategy, provided that the school remains in good standing and meets its performance goals.
+Also, including autonomies in an in-district charter ensures that those rights, which are board approved, will continue beyond any potential changes in district leadership or strategy, provided that the school remains in good standing and meets its performance goals.

 Yes.
 Schools will follow district policy on student enrollment and school choice, including but not limited to FDB(LOCAL) and F51.
 Schools are subject to local, state, and federal accountability requirements.
 All schools will also participate in MAP testing and be evaluated using the district’s school performance framework.